Introducing the Neo-Security Architecture

 The primary goal of the Neo-Security Architecture is to provide a blue-print architecture that can be used to map new and existing systems against the functions needed to scale securely.
 It is not intended to be implemented as a whole but rather to be used as a road-map to be prepared when new needs arise.

-The main design principle follows the Unix idiom of do one thing and do it well, or more formally: Separation of Concern.
+The main design principle follows the Unix idiom of do one thing and do it well, or more formally: Separation of Concerns.
 Each subsystem within the architecture has a singular responsibility, which helps architects map a problem onto an architectural solution.
 This also provides the benefit of scaling over time, when new standards arise, old components can be integrated with new components, to provide a wider scope of functions.

 A good example of this is the Federation Service which will be described more in detail further on.
 It services older federation standards such as SAML and WS-Federation, but when placed separately with only federation as its singular function, it can be used together with the Token Service allowing OAuth tokens to be issued to applications using federated identities.